byui-cit/cit470/ab6/README.md

 ## Task: Above-and-Beyond 6 (HIDS Sensor)
-Now that your team is working on (or has successfully deployed) a Network Intrustion Detection sensor, deploy and test a Host-based Intrustion Detection System as an individual above-and-beyond task.
+Now that your team is working on (or has successfully deployed) a Network Intrustion Detection System (NIDS) sensor, deploy and test a Host-based Intrustion Detection System (HIDS) as an individual above-and-beyond task.

 ## Tools
 Choose a HIDS platform.
-- Recommended: deploy an <a href="https://www.ossec.net/" target="_blank" ref="noopener">OSSEC</a> HIDS server on a **secure** zone Linux VM.
+- Recommended: deploy an
+<a href="https://www.ossec.net/" target="_blank" ref="noopener">OSSEC</a>
+HIDS server on a **secure** zone Linux VM.
 - Other options:
-  - use the <a href="https://wazuh.com/" target="_blank" ref="noopener">Wazuh</a> service already installed on your Security Onion VM.
+  - use the
+<a href="https://wazuh.com/" target="_blank" ref="noopener">Wazuh</a>
+service already installed on your Security Onion VM.
   - deploy a standalone Wazuh HIDS server on one of your other **secure** zone Linux VMs.
   - (There are other no-cost HIDS solutions.
 If you know of one and want to try it, message your instructor and ask if you can implement it for this task.)

 ## Requirements
 - Configure and activate a HIDS server.